dhis2/developer-portal/docs/guides/publish-apphub.md

 ### My app is not a DHIS2 Application Platform app, can I still take advantage of continuous delivery?

-We encourage you to migrate to the Application Platform to get a lot of the setup and platform features for free, however in many cases this might not be a viable option.
+We encourage you to migrate to the Application Platform to get a lot of the setup and platform features included, however in many cases this might not be a viable option.

 Please refer to the [documentation for the publish command](https://platform.dhis2.nu/#/scripts/publish?id=upload-a-non-platform-app) to learn how to upload any app to the App Hub.